 SOCOBA serves several villages in Botswana including the villages of Mabule, Tshidilamolomo, Sekutlhane, Mmakgori, Lerolwane, and Leporung.
 These villages are classified as very remote and are located in the southern district of Botswana along the border of South Africa.
 This area sits on the drought-stricken Molopo River that separates the native Barolong tribe from the neighboring South African Bahurutshe.
 Both Afrikaans and Setswana are native languages in this area, and most of the younger generation and government workers not local to Mabule speak English.

-There are approximately 5000 people residing in these villages, and in Mabule, where our youth mobilization center is located.
-There is a primary school (grades 1-6), a community junior secondary school (grades 7-9) a health clinic that serves the five neighboring villages, a kgotla (Traditional Court), one main trading store, and several bar/bottle stores.
+In Mabule, where our youth mobilization center is located, there is a primary school (grades 1-6), a community junior secondary school (grades 7-9) a health clinic that serves the five neighboring villages, a kgotla (Traditional Court), post office, Red Cross facility one main trading store, and several smaller scale shops.
 The main sources of income for the villagers is cattle rearing and vegetable production, and most of the villagers live at or below the poverty line.
 Mabule was recently wired with electricity, and the main road is a secondary road consisting of sand and gravel, and leads to a tarred road to the nearest town of Lobatse.